- Clinic Lottery bidding open: Friday, March 25, 8:00 a.m. - Monday, March 28, 5:00 p.m.

 Additional degree requirements—including the residency requirement and the in-class instruction requirement—are listed in the Academic Rules (Rules 3-5).

 Second Year and Upper Division Writing Requirement

 The second year writing requirement is satisfied either by completing a moot court or by serving as a member of the staff of a journal.
-If you are a 2L, you will be enrolled in Maynard Pirsig Moot Court prior to the lottery.
+If you are a rising 2L, you will be enrolled in Maynard Pirsig Moot Court prior to the Fall semester lottery, which occurs in spring.
 After journal and specialty moot court selections are made later in the spring and summer, your enrollment in Maynard Pirsig will be swapped for an enrollment in a journal or specialty moot court if applicable.